-In large and small ways throughout the film, the filmmakers affirm their commitment to personal drama above public platitude.
-Early in the narrative, which starts on the day of Germany’s surprise invasion of Russia (June 22, 1941), the hero, Boris (Alexei Batalov), volunteers for the front.
-Avoiding glib appeals to nation and duty, the film foregrounds Boris’ reluctance to tell his lover, Veronica (Tatiana Samoilova) that he has volunteered, and the pain and anxiety felt by Veronica and Boris’s father, Feodor (Vasily Merkuryev), when they learn the truth.
-The film goes as far as to undercut rote patriotism—in what must have been perceived as a daring stroke in 1957—when Feodor impatiently cuts short and mocks the clichés of a farewell tribute addressed to Boris by two girls from the factory where he works.
+Throughout the film, Kalatozov affirms his commitment to personal drama over public platitude.
+Early in the story, which starts on the dawn of the day of Germany’s surprise invasion of the Soviet Union (June 22, 1941), the hero, Boris (Alexei Batalov), volunteers for the front.
+For Boris, doing one’s duty is automatic; his main concern is how to break the news to Veronica (Tatiana Samoilova), the young woman he loves.
+When Veronica and Boris’s father, the doctor Fyodor (Vasily Merkuryev), learn the truth, the film emphasizes the anxiety they don’t try to conceal.
+In what must have been perceived as a daring stroke in 1957, Fyodor impatiently mocks and cuts short the clichés of a farewell tribute addressed to Boris by two Komsomol types from the factory where he works.

-The virtuosity of the camerawork in Cranes should not conceal the subtlety of the film’s soundtrack and the force of its editing.
-The early scenes with Veronica and Boris on the bridge and on the staircase of their building establish vibrant and discrete sound environments, in which the resonance of voices and footsteps is specific and emotional.
-When Veronica takes home an abandoned boy she has found in the street, Kalatozov’s comic and atmospheric use of overlapping dialogue is as sophisticated as that of Howard Hawks or Robert Altman.
-There’s a marvelous moment in which Veronica finally reads Boris’ long delayed goodbye letter: his voice-over seems to transmit the message directly into her head (her eyes are averted from the letter, looking up off-screen), while the irrelevant swing music from a record played at a party provides counterpoint.
-The straight sound-and-image cut from this richly textured scene to a scene at the hospital is an example of the many strong, expressive contrasts Kalatozov’s editing creates throughout the film.
+The virtuosity of the camera work in Cranes is so overwhelming that it threatens to overshadow the subtlety of the film’s sound design and editing.
+The early scenes with Veronica and Boris establish vibrant and discrete sound environments, in which the resonance of voices and footsteps is specific and emotional.
+Later in the film, when Veronica brings the foundling Borka to her communal apartment, to the consternation of the other residents, Kalatozov’s comic and atmospheric use of overlapping dialogue is as sophisticated as that of Howard Hawks.
+When Veronica finally reads Boris’s long-delayed goodbye letter, his voice-over seems to transmit the message directly into her head (her eyes look up, averted from the paper), while irrelevant swing music from a record played at the party going on around her provides counterpoint.
+The sound-and-image cut from this richly textured scene to the glistening, dreamlike whiteness of Fyodor’s hospital is an example of the many strong, expressive contrasts the editing creates throughout the film.